kmiklas/Ritchie/README.md

+# Contribute

+I need help!

+1. ENGINE: Creating the order book of priority queues (heaps), bid/ask price ladders, matching engine, and the like
+2. FIX ACCEPTOR/INITIATOR: Creating a FIX connection between a client and the exchange.
+I've been working with a modified version of Quickfix, but I would really prefer to write our own FIX engine.
+3. SOCKET PROGRAMMING.
+The model calls for users to remote into their colo equipment and run their algos remotely.
+This is great, because network latency becomes a non-factor.
+Yes, connection from your basement fund to the Ritchie colo equipment might be slow, but your algo is on the same LAN as everyone else.
+Once you modify, update, and run your algo, a C++ socket connection directly to the market acceptor enables you to trade at the same speeds as everyone else.
+I haven't timed it, but I'm looking for less than 500mcs market access times.
+Lots more on this...
+4. SSL/SSH/Firewall.
+I suppose we need some form of security.
+5. ALGOS.
+Algos to drive and test the market engine.

 # Usage
 ## Engine/Acceptor
 The Ritchie engine is designed to run on Linux, but it should run on Windows with a few tweaks if you're a Visual Studio person.